adamelgbouri/options-and-commodity-derivatives-analytics-platform/README.md

-# OCDAP — Options & Commodity Derivatives Analytics Platform
+# OCDAP — Options & Commodity Derivatives Analytics Platform ™ by AEG

 > Six industrial pricing engines.
 65+ commodities.
 Live futures data.
 > From vanilla Black-76 to barrier Monte Carlo — all in a single Python file.